When the 2nd generation of Chromecast was announced, two Chromecast products were announced: Chromecast (Chromecast 2015) and Chromecast Audio.

 Please note, Chromecast Audio only has one 3.5mm output port, into which you can insert the 3.5mm end of any of the 3 cables mentioned above.

 You should choose the cable based on your speaker or AV receiver.
-Generally speaking, digital optical output gives the best audio quality.
+Generally speaking, the digital optical output gives the best audio quality.

 So, if your speaker has the TOSLINK input, it is wise to spend $10 to get a Mini TOSLINK to TOSLINK optical cable.